Welcome to our travel and photography blog!

 So what about this blog?

-I must admit that I had a hard time getting started and it took me many years of telling myself to stop messing about and to just get on with it.
-I had already started blogging during my trip to Southeast Asia but only for my family and friends.
-And then time passed by and I just didn’t get started…
+I must admit that I had a hard time getting started.
+I spent years telling myself to stop putting it off and just get on with it.
+I had already started blogging during my trip to Southeast Asia, but only for my family and friends.
+Then time passed, and I still didn’t really get started…

-It was finally during a lovely encounter with a Polish blogger (!) during her stay here on the islands that something clicked!
-Beautiful exchanges were made between us and then, “click!”
-I got started and now, here I am, throwing myself body and (soul) into this blog.
-I must admit that it isn’t a simple task because I’m starting from the beginning, from nothing in fact.
-Blogging became popular in 2017 and everyone more or less keeps a blog when they go on a trip or a world tour.
+It was finally during a lovely encounter with a Polish blogger (!) during her stay here on the islands that something clicked.
+We had some wonderful conversations, and then, “click!”
+I got started.
+And now here I am, throwing myself body and soul into this blog.
+I must admit, it isn’t a simple task, because I’m starting from scratch, from nothing, really.
+Blogging became very popular around 2017, and more or less everyone seemed to keep a blog when traveling or going on a world tour.

-Well, I am gradually getting started now and I’m starting to get the hang of it, the writing, sharing, and all the research.
+Well, I’m gradually finding my feet now, and I’m starting to get the hang of writing, sharing and doing all the research.
 From the beginning, I deliberately wanted to talk about the two passions that make me feel alive: travel and photography.
 For me, they are inseparable.

-That’s why I consider this blog to be a travel and photography blog.
-Anyway, I enjoy writing about both topics.
-So, you will find articles on the destinations I have been lucky enough to explore and then talk about as well as articles related to photography.
-As I was living on French Polynesian territory when I started writing this blog, there are many more articles on French Polynesia than on the other destinations.
-However, I also tell you about my travels over the years to Africa, the island of Mayotte and South-east Asia.
+That is why I consider this blog to be both a travel and a photography blog.
+In any case, I enjoy writing about both topics.
+Here, you will find articles on the destinations I have been lucky enough to explore and share, as well as articles related to photography.
+Since I was living in French Polynesia when I started writing this blog, there are many more articles on French Polynesia than on other destinations.
+However, I also write about my travels over the years in Africa, Mayotte and Southeast Asia.

-After that, I made it my goal to find cheap airline tickets, and I now offer a page that I regularly keep up to date with the best fare I find.
+For a while, I also made it my goal to find cheap airline tickets and kept a dedicated page up to date with the best fares I could find.
+That project is now behind us, but it was part of the blog’s early travel-resource section.

-Please note that some articles on my blog contain affiliate links, which means that we can get a small commission if you book a hotel room or plane ticket via these links.
-You don’t, of course, pay more if you use these links however, if you do, you will be helping us to continue this blog.
-Which is how we’re able to continue to produce free and, above all, independent content, something which is extremely important to us.
+Please note that some articles on our blog contain affiliate links, which means we may earn a small commission if you book a hotel room or plane ticket through these links.
+Of course, you don’t pay more if you use them.
+But if you do, you help us continue running this blog.
+That is how we are able to keep producing free and, above all, independent content, which is extremely important to us.

 If you would like to know more about me, my thoughts and ideas in 2019, come and read my article on my life as a blogger in 2019.
 Maybe it will evolve, who knows?

-Before we meet somewhere along the road, we wish you luck and hope you enjoy discovering the articles in our blog, which will get richer every day.
-To follow the evolution of this blog and not miss anything, I invite you to subscribe to our newsletter in order to receive all the latest blog articles!
-Feel free to follow us on social networks too.
+Before we meet somewhere along the road, we wish you all the best and hope you enjoy discovering the articles on our blog, which keeps growing day after day.
+To follow the evolution of this blog and not miss anything, I invite you to subscribe to our newsletter so you can receive all the latest blog articles!
+Feel free to follow us on social media too.

 See you soon,